redsach/redsach.github.io/_pages/research.md

 * We built the Vertical drIfts: Predicting EquatoRial dynamics or VIPER model which can accurately predict plasma dynamics
 * VIPER uses TEC data as its primary input and predicts drifts captured by the C/NOFS spacecraft
 * This project was a collaboration between UCL and the _Ionospheric and Remote Sensing_ group at the NASA Jet Propulsion Laboratory
-* The findings will be submitted to _JGR: Machine Learning anc Computation_
+* The findings will be submitted to _JGR: Machine Learning and Computation_

 <br/>
 <br/>